LocalDigitalPeopleCulture/LocalDigitalPeopleCulture/application.md

 <li>Understanding any correlation between the user research and financial research.</li>
 <li>Scaling up the findings to get a national estimate for the cost of this problem.</li></ul>
 <h3>2.5 How will you set up the project to ensure a collaborative, iterative approach between all partners? </h3>
 <p>Our project partners will work in regional groups (Hampshire, Yorkshire and London), so that we can undertake co-located collaboration.
-The City of York will use their in-house user research team within their region, while the other regions will work with the digital agency.
+The City of York will use their in-house user research team within their region in conjunction with the digital agency, while the other regions will work with the digital agency.
 We&rsquo;ll take the same user research approach and collate our group findings together into one set of outputs.</p>
 <p>Each project partner will provide at least one member of the project team from their transformation or organisation development teams.
 Rushmoor will provide project management and a project team member.</p>
 <p>We value the use of simple, accessible tools to manage the project.
 We will set up a Whatsapp chat for the project team to communicate effectively and share documentation using Office365.</p>
 <p>We will set up a <a href="https://github.com/LocalDigitalPeopleCulture/LocalDigitalPeopleCulture">github site</a> as a document repository, to share outputs and talk openly about our progress.</p>